 1 avocado, cut into chunks

 50g vegetarian cheddar, grated

 1 cos lettuce, chopped

 1 tbsp olive oil

-1. Preheat an oven to 200°c (180°c fan) if you want to make a tortilla bowl (if you can’t be bothered, simply serve a cold tortilla on the side of your salad.
-If you do however decide to make a bowl, find a round cake tin/oven proof bowl/medium sized saucepan (without a plastic handle).
-Spray one side of your tortilla with oil and nest it, oil side down, in your chosen vessel (around 6 inches is best).
-If your tortilla isn’t holding a nice bowl shape then use balled up bits of foil to prop it up at the sides.
-If it’s caving in on itself place a large ball of foil in the middle of your tortilla.
+1. Preheat an oven to 200°C/180°C fan/400°F/gas mark 6.
+To make the tortillas you will need 2 oven-proof bowls.
+If you don’t have any, simply use a cake tin or a small/medium metal saucepan (without a plastic handle).
+Spray one side of your tortilla with oil and nest it, oil side down, in your chosen vessel.
+If your tortilla isn’t holding a nice bowl shape then use balled up bit of foil to prop it up at the sides.
+If it’s caving in on itself place a large ball of foil in the centre of your tortilla.
 Spray with oil and bake for 15 minutes.
 Once cooked put to one side and leave to cool in their tins.

-2. Meanwhile, boil the corn on the cobs in a large saucepan for 8 minutes.
-Once cooked, drain and leave to rest on a tea towel or plate to cool a bit.
+2. Meanwhile, boil the corn on the cob in a large saucepan for 8 mins.
+Once cooked, drain and leave to rest on a tea towel or plate to cool.

-3. Meanwhile mix all the ingredients for the dressing in a small bowl and put to one side.
-Wash the black beans in a colander and leave to drain and start cutting up your veg.
+3. Mix all the ingredients for the dressing in a small bowl and put to one side and wash the black beans in a colander.
+Leave to drain.

-6. Line your tortilla bowls with chopped lettuce and fill with your Mexican salad.
-Top with a handful of grated cheese and devour.
-I think I’ve made this recipe sound way more complicated than it really is!
-Anyway enjoy, it’s delicious!
+6. Line your tortilla bowls with chopped lettuce and fill with your Mexican salad mix.
+Top with grated cheese and serve.